Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Endoscopic Endonasal Approach (EEA)For most patients, the best treatment is to remove the pituitary tumor.
 At UPMC, the preferred method for this surgery is the Endoscopic Endonasal Approach (EEA).
 This approach allows surgeons to see the pituitary gland well without making an open incision.

-During the EEA procedure, The pituitary tumor is removed through the nose and nasal cavities, and recovery time is faster than with a traditional approach.
+During the EEA surgical procedure, The pituitary tumor is removed through the nose and nasal cavities, and recovery time is faster than with a traditional approach.
 The remaining pituitary gland is explored carefully to check for other lesions, and all abnormal tissue is removed.

 Stereotactic Radiosurgery Stereotactic Radiosurgery (Gamma Knife, CyberKnife) uses highly focused beams of radiation to shrink the tumor.
-This method is used in patients whose tumors do not respond to surgery or to medication.
+This treatment method is used in patients whose tumors do not respond to surgery or to medication.

 How can we help you?

 Schedule anappointment >